Vrindagupta6828/Algorithm-basic-HackerRank-/README.md

 # Algorithm-basic-HackerRank-
-It contains medium level questions of hackerreank
+It contains medium level questions of hackerreank(DS ALGO)